Special offer

 What is a job application form?

-A job application form is a document or online form that employers use to collect standardised information from job candidates during the recruitment process.
-They generally include sections for personal details, employment history, qualifications and references, ensuring that all applicants provide consistent and comparable information.
+A job application form is an online form that employers use to collect information from candidates.
+The form standardises the data from job applicants and includes sections for personal details, employment history, qualifications and references.
+As a result, recruiters can easily compare the data between candidates and make informed hiring decisions.

 The benefits of job application forms

-• Consistency: all applicants are asked to provide the same information in a standardised format, making it easier to compare their suitability for the position.
+With a form, all applicants are asked to provide the same information in a standardised format.
+This makes it easier to compare their suitability for the position and enhances the fairness of the process.

 What information should you include on a job application form?

-Collect essential contact details, such as name, email, phone number and address, to communicate with applicants.
-Avoid questions about sensitive topics like race, religion, marital status, or sexual orientation to avoid unconscious bias and ensure fairness and compliance with anti-discrimination laws.
+Collect candidates’ contact details to communicate with them.
+Avoid questions about sensitive topics like race, religion, marital status or sexual orientation to avoid unconscious bias and ensure fairness and compliance with anti-discrimination laws.

 Template of a job application form